Department of Biomedical Sciences

 The School of Medicine has embarked on an innovative approach to interdisciplinary medical education and research.
-The Division of Basic Medical Sciences, located on the Macon Campus and the Department of Biomedical Sciences, located on the Savannah Campus are an integral part of that process.
-Both are home to faculty members from multiple basic sciences disciplines that assume major responsibilities in the educational programs as well as actively engaged in research and service.
+The department of biomedical sciences includes faculty members in a range of basic biomedical science disciplines on both Macon and Savannah campuses that assume major responsibilities in the School's educational programs and are actively engaged in research and service.

 The Department of Community Medicine serves the School of Medicine as the academic home of the Community Medicine Program, the Community Preceptor Network and the Center for Rural Health and Health Disparities.
 Community Medicine currently incorporates faculty members representing a number of unique and enriching professional and educational backgrounds, most with duties in both Community Medicine and research collaboration.
 The department provides rich educational opportunities, cutting-edge research and service learning to those wishing to study population health and contribute to clinical or community based research and service.

 The Diagnostic Radiology Program blends the best of academic radiology with the practical experience of a private-practice environment with more than 187,500 diagnostic exams performed annually.

 The Emergency Medicine Departments are located on the Macon and Savannah Campuses.
 The mission is to train and expose students and residents to all types of emergencies.
 It is their goal to educate and prepare proficient, caring physicians who are able to meet the many challenges of emergency medicine.

 Macon Campus I Savannah Campus